 He glanced at the primitive sideboard complete with a pink earthenware jug and bowl, both chipped and matching the chamber pot under his bed.
 He knew that the jug and bowl would not be used.
 Here, no one expected him to wash or comb his hair.

 During his journey south he had spent some time in the border areas and had decided that the remit he had been given by Jacques de Bourbon was like a licence to print money.
 He had made contact with several companies of routiers and decided that what he was looking for was a band who were relatively poorly organised on whom he could impose his will.
 Once he had proved how effective his leadership could be, he could then extend his influence on better-organised companies, possibly by exterminating their current leadership.

-In the meantime, there was the relatively boring task of finding and killing a teenage girl.
-There would be a substantial pay packet and who knew what fiendish delights could occur during the final coup de grace but right now it was the most boring task he had ever undertaken.
+In the meantime, there was a relatively boring task of finding and killing a teenage girl.
+There would be a substantial pay packet and who knew what fiendish delights could occur during the final coup de grace, but right now he considered it the most boring task he had ever undertaken.

-He breathed a sigh of relief as he recognised the Prince arriving at the gate on foot.
+He breathed a sigh of relief as he recognised the Prince arriving on foot at the gate.
 He marvelled that a man of his status should travel unaccompanied.
 Someday he would make him pay for that careless attitude, but for now, he was content.
 He fell asleep.